Karlovačka pivovara: Croatian barley for production of Karlovačko beer

 order to influence the development and support of the local economy.

-Making responsible consumption aspirational

-HEINEKEN Hrvatska encourages responsible consumption of alcohol and by various campaigns aims at making it aspirational, at the same time promoting zero tolerance for underage drinking.
-They implement project "For Responsible Youth" and they wanted to contribute to raising awareness, educating the public on this issue, and to have a positive impact on young people.
-An initiative "I am 18+" was originally launched during Beer Days 2013, and was conducted again in 2015.
-At the event that was visited by thousands of beer lovers, the bracelets with the inscription "I’m 18+" were only handed out to adults with a valid ID.
-The bracelets helped waiters to easily identify minors and to avoid selling beer to them.

 2007 incident

 On 13 March 2007, prosecutors in Karlovac County decided to launch an investigation against five executives of the brewery, as well as the company as a legal entity, on suspicion that the brewery dumped carbon dioxide waste into local stream Grabica.
 Previously, work at the brewery was ordered to a temporary halt to weigh possible action.
 On 23 February, an elderly man named Zdravko Martinović fell comatose while walking his dog near the canal outside the brewery, after attempting to revive his dog, which died on the spot.
 He was found to have high levels of ammonia in his blood, although this was later denied, and claimed that he was poisoned by carbon dioxide.
 Martinović died on 19 March and although he was also a retired worker from the brewery, it was only after his death that Monique Peters, President of the Board, expressed sympathy to his family.